digital-asset/daml/daml-lf/spec/daml-lf-2.rst

   Converts the ``BigNumeric`` to a ``Numeric α`` value with scale ``α``.
 Throws an ``ArithmeticError`` in case the result cannot be represented without loss of precision.
-The first argument is used as a witness for the scale `α`, is actual value is ignored.
+The first argument is used as a witness for the scale `α`.

   [*Available in version ≥ 2.dev*]